Lode Runner: Permitted contact

-The player may come into contact with a guard directly from above, with the stick figure's feet touching the guard's head.
-This is what enables the player to walk over guards who are temporarily stuck in a hole that has been dug.
-It is also possible to make this contact while both the guard and the player are in free fall, since the player not only runs faster than the guards, but also falls faster; moreover, it is possible to survive the feet-to-head contact while a guard is standing on a platform and begins to move.
+The player may come into contact with a guard directly from above, where the stick figure's feet touches the guard's head.
+This is what enables the player to walk over guards that are temporarily stuck in a hole which has been dug.
+It is also possible to make this contact while both the guard and the player are falling.
+This is because the player not only runs faster, but also falls faster.
+Moreover, it is possible to survive the feet-to-head contact while a guard is standing on a platform and begins to move.
 Both forms of contact are necessary to solve some levels.
-Sometimes it is necessary to liberate a trapped guard by digging while standing on his head, but then moving rapidly in the opposite direction when the guard begins marching to freedom.
+It is sometimes necessary to liberate a trapped guard by digging while standing on his head, but then moving rapidly in the opposite direction when the guard begins marching to freedom.
 In a few levels, it is necessary to use a falling guard as a bridge to reach an otherwise unreachable area.
 One subtlety is that if a down movement is initiated while standing on a guard's head, or briefly touching the guard's head during free fall, the consequences are fatal.

 Trapping and using guards

 In some levels, guards can be deliberately trapped in various ways.
 For instance, they can be lured into entering a part of the level from which there is no escape.
 In some situations, the player can liberate trapped guards by digging them out.
-In some levels, to collect some gold pieces, the player must exploit the guards into collecting gold pieces, because they are positioned such that whichever figure collects them will become trapped.
-When the guard collects the piece and becomes trapped, the player can release the guard and then later steal the gold when the guard drops it or falls into a hole.
+In some levels, the player must exploit the guards by letting them collect gold pieces which are positioned such that whoever collects them will become trapped.
+When the guard collects the gold and becomes trapped, the player can release the guard and then later steal the gold after it has been dropped.

-In some levels, there are gold pieces which can be collected only by killing guards by trapping them in dug holes which close up.
+In some levels, there are gold pieces that can only be collected by digging holes to trap and kill the guards.
 Deceased guards come back to life from locations near the top of the screen, which may allow them to reach parts of the level that cannot be reached by the player.

 Traversal orders

-Some levels require careful ordering of traversal, because they are divided into zones connected by passages which are impossible to traverse in the reverse direction.
-If a gold piece remains in an unreachable zone, the player may have to abort the level to start again, losing a life, unless there is a way to coax a guard into bringing the gold.
+Some levels require careful ordering of traversal, because they are divided into zones connected by passages which are impossible to navigate in the reverse direction.
+If a gold piece remains in an unreachable zone, the player may have to abort the level, unless there is a way to coax a guard into bringing the gold.